cdpierse/transformers-interpret/README.md

 ## Contributing

-If you would like to make a contribution please checkout out our [contribution guidelines]()
+If you would like to make a contribution please checkout our [contribution guidelines](https://github.com/cdpierse/transformers-interpret/blob/master/CONTRIBUTING.md)

 <a name="contact"/>